Avi-Kenny/SimEngine/docs/docs/function-reference/set_levels.md

 </td></tr>
 <tr valign="top"><td><span style='font-family:&quot;SFMono-Regular&quot;,Menlo,Consolas,Monospace; font-size:0.85em'>.add</span></td>
 <td>
-<p>Only relevant if set_levels is called twice or more.
-On the
+<p>Only relevant if <span style='font-family:&quot;SFMono-Regular&quot;,Menlo,Consolas,Monospace; font-size:0.85em'>set_levels</span> is called twice or
-second call, if add=FALSE (default) the old set of levels will be replaced by the new set, whereas if add=TRUE the new set of levels will be merged with the old set.
+more.
+On the second call, if add=FALSE (default) the old set of levels will be replaced by the new set, whereas if add=TRUE the new set of levels will be merged with the old set.
 See examples.</p>
 </td></tr>
 </table>